emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

            }
    ```

-19. Let's start our deployment
+19. Let's start our deployment with the Dev environment.